Appointed by Governor: J. Kevin Aftung; E. Colton O'Donoghue; Tony W. Rose; Anna L. Sierra; Stephen H. Souder; Bardona J. Woods.

 Appointed by Maryland Association of Counties: Richard K. Brooks III; William Ferretti; Charlynn Flaherty; Tracy German; John E. (Jack) Markey; Jonathan R. Seeman; Erin Sher Smyth.

-Ex officio: Carol A. Beatty, Secretary of Disabilities; Michael G. Leahy, Secretary of Information Technology; Jason M. Stanek, Chair, Public Service Commission; Scott G. Roper, Executive Director, Emergency Number Systems Board; Anthony Myers, Chair, Emergency Number System Board.
+Ex officio: Cecilia Warren, designee of Secretary of Disabilities; Julia M. Fischer, designee of Secretary of Information Technology; Jason M. Stanek, Chair, Public Service Commission; Scott G. Roper, Executive Director, Emergency Number Systems Board; Anthony Myers, Chair, Emergency Number System Board.

 c/o Emergency Number Systems Board